 “I can make this,” I murmured as I stared at the rushing water.
 The stream was about ten yards wide at most.
 One more obstacle and I was home free for the day.
 As I watched the water, I unbuckled my pack’s waist and chest straps.
 The last thing I needed was to fall and be drug down by my pack weight.

 The bank dropped off sharply.
-I sat down on the edge and lowered my legs into the rapidly moving snow melt.
+I sat on the edge and lowered my legs into the rapidly moving snow melt.
 I gasped and gritted my teeth.
 The water was frigid!
 I felt the tingling that preceded numbness begin almost immediately.
 I needed to get across before my legs began to stiffen, so I planted my hiking poles in front of me, gritted my teeth, and stood slowly, turning to face the current.

-I began to slowly turn, and found myself stepping down into a hole.
-The water rose suddenly and my legs shot straight out from under me.
+I began to turn slowly and found myself stepping down into a hole.
+The water rose suddenly, and my legs shot straight out from under me.
 I did not have time to regain my balance.
-I shot down stream, and sunk like a rock under my 40 pound pack!
+I shot downstream and sunk like a rock under my 40-pound pack!

 Images did not flash before my eyes.
 I did not think about family and friends, pondering what “should, could, or would have been.”
 I only felt a sudden rush of furious anger.
 I had allowed this situation to occur.
 I had made a bad decision in an environment that did not tolerate bad decisions or allow for “maybe’s.”
-I did not feel fear, but saw the fear on the face of the woman looking back at me…and I fought the water again, straining with all of my strength against the current and the rock.
+I did not feel fear but saw the fear on the face of the woman looking back at me…and I fought the water again, straining with all of my strength against the current and the rock.

 Settled in for the night, I lay staring at the top of the tarp.
-I was banged and bruised, and would be sore tomorrow, but I still held onto a slight sense of exhilaration.
+I was banged and bruised and would be sore tomorrow, but I still held onto a slight sense of exhilaration.
 I smiled and laughed softly, knowing I had cheated a very bad conclusion.
-As I listened to the rushing water nearby, my smile faded and tears slowly flowed through the creases left behind.
+As I listened to the rushing water nearby, my smile faded, and tears slowly flowed through the creases left behind.